Frank Chodorov

-Frank Chodorov (February 15, 1887 – December 28, 1966) was an American member of the Old Right, a group of conservative and libertarian thinkers who were non-interventionist in foreign policy and opposed to both the American entry into World War II and the New Deal.
-He was called by Ralph Raico "the last of the Old Right greats."
+Frank Chodorov (February 15, 1887 – December 28, 1966) was an American intellectual, author, and member of the Old Right, a group of classically liberal thinkers who were non-interventionist in foreign policy and opposed to both the American entry into World War II and the New Deal.
+He was called by Ralph Raico "the last of the Old Right greats".

+Chodorov is best known for writing The Income Tax: Root of All Evil (1954), a book inspired by Georgist single-tax notions which has influenced many later libertarian thinkers, including Murray Rothbard.

 Early life

 Born Fishel Chodorowsky on the Lower West Side of New York City on February 15, 1887, he was the eleventh child of Russian Jewish immigrants.
 He graduated from Columbia University in 1907, then worked at a number of jobs around the country.
 Working in Chicago (1912–17), he read Henry George's Progress and Poverty.
 Chodorov wrote that he "read the book several times, and each time I felt myself slipping into a cause."
 According to Chodorov:

 Henry George School

 In 1937, Chodorov became director of the Henry George School of Social Science in New York.
 There, he established (with Will Lissner) and edited a school paper, The Freeman.
 It published articles by Albert Jay Nock (founder of an earlier journal also called The Freeman), as well as such leading figures of the day as John Dewey, George Bernard Shaw, Bertrand Russell, Lincoln Steffens and Thorsten Veblen.
 Chodorov used the magazine to express his antiwar views:

 With the coming of World War II, such views were no longer tolerated: Chodorov was ousted from the school in 1942.
 He wrote that "it seemed to me then that the only thing for me to do was to blow my brains out, which I might have done if I had not had Albert Jay Nock by my side."
 Nock had weathered similar "war fever" during World War I when as editor of the antiwar journal The Nation, he had seen that magazine banned from the US mails by the Woodrow Wilson administration.